Another post about small groups. This one is about communication.

 Caution: Do not block them.
 In another group someone accidentally got blocked and it is quite difficult to get them back in.
-I found if I changed the privacy of the group, I could re-invite them, get them back in, and re-change the privacy back to Secret.
+I found if I changed the privacy of the group, I could re-invite them, get them back in, and re-change the privacy back to Private.

 At your first Bible study group meeting, talk about how you are going to communicate information to each other.
-If you have decided to go with the Secret Group, have it set up before the first meeting and explain it to the members of your group.
+If you have decided to go with the Private Group, have it set up before the first meeting and explain it to the members of your group.

 From the get-go give them clear expectations how the group members can communicate with each other.

 Fall is almost here.
 Bible study groups are forming all over the world.